vdbrink/vdbrink.github.io/node-red/node-red_home-assistant_full_moon.md

 <img style="float: right;margin-left:15px" src="images/node-red_logo.png" height="100px" alt="Node-RED logo">
 </a>

-When receiving an event from Home Assistant, let's say that the moon state change to full moon, trigger a flow in Node-RED.
+When receiving an event from Home Assistant, let's say that the moon state changes to full moon, trigger a flow in Node-RED.

 See [initial setup](node-red_home-assistant#initial-setup) for the required additional nodes and setup.